Mykola Leontovych: Tulchyn period

-Leontovych moved to Tulchyn in 1907, a move that marked the beginning of a prolific period of composing.
+Leontovych's move to Tulchyn marked the beginning of a prolific period of composing.
 There, he taught vocal and instrumental music at the Tulchyn Eparchy Women's College to the daughters of village priests.
 He developed a lasting friendship with the composer Kyrylo Stetsenko, who went on to influence his musical style.
 Stetsenko praised his friend's compositions, saying, "Leontovych is a famous music expert from Podolia.
 He recorded many folk songs...
 These songs are harmonised for mixed choir.
 These harmonisations have revealed the author to be a great expert of both choral singing and theoretical studies".
-Leontovych's choir performed works by Russian composers Mikhail Glinka, Alexey Verstovsky, and Pyotr Ilyich Tchaikovsky, as well as music by Stetsenko, Lysenko, and the Ukrainian composer Petro Nishchynsky.
+Leontovych's choir performed works by Russian composers Mikhail Glinka, Alexey Verstovsky, and Pyotr Ilyich Tchaikovsky, as well as music by Stetsenko, Lysenko, and Nishchynsky.

 From 1909, Leontovych studied under the musicologist Boleslav Yavorsky, whom he was to visit in Moscow and Kyiv over the next 12 years.
 He became involved with the theatrical music scene in Tulchyn, and took charge of the local branch of the Prosvita, a Ukrainian society dedicated to preserving and developing its culture and education.